mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 ```

 The backend generates a UUID when `session_id` is absent.
 The bundled UI stores
-this value in browser `localStorage` and sends it with later messages.
+this value in user-scoped browser `localStorage` and sends it with later
+messages.

 Conversation context is persisted by OpenAI Agents SDK `SQLiteSession`.
 In a
 deployment it uses `STORAGE_ROOT` (or `RAILWAY_VOLUME_MOUNT_PATH`), for example: